drojdjou/J3D/README.md

 ## J3D

-J3D is a [WebGL](http://www.khronos.org/registry/webgl/specs/latest/) engine written in Javascript.
-It allows to render GPU accelerated graphics in your browser.
+J3D is a WebGL based 3D engine.
+I use for my personal experiments and demos and it's a playground rather than a production environment.
+It consists of a Javascript rendering engine and a C#/Unity3d scene exporter.

+If you would like to use it in your projects and experiments or contribute you are more than welcome!
+J3D currently does not have any kind of documentation beyond the code itself and a few tutorials listed below.
+Please report bugs in the issues section - I'll do my best to fix them.

-Currently works in [Chrome](http://www.google.com/chrome/), [Firefox 4](http://www.mozilla.com/en-US/firefox/) and [Opera 12 Alpha](http://www.opera.com/browser/next/) on desktop.
+Most of the demos should work work in all WebGL enabled browsers, including [Chrome](http://www.google.com/chrome/), [Firefox](http://www.mozilla.com/en-US/firefox/), [Opera 12 Alpha](http://www.opera.com/browser/next/) and Safari (with WebGL enabled) on desktop.
 Some demos also run in [Firefox on Android](http://www.mozilla.com/en-US/m/beta).

+Some demos only run in alpha/nightly builds of selected browsers.
+If this is the case the supported browsers are specified on the demo's page.

-It was created by [Bartek Drozdz](http://www.everyday3d.com/)
+J3D was created by [Bartek Drozdz](http://www.everyday3d.com/).
+You can contact me via email at bartek(a)everyday3d.com or on Twitter [@bartekd](http://twitter.com/bartekd)

 ## Tutorials